The Islands of Tahiti

 Tahaa, or the Vanilla Island, is so named for its numerous plantations of this fragrant plant.
 While fishing and farming are its main livelihoods, visitors are attracted by its pretty beaches, coral gardens, and the sandy motus which pepper the lagoon it shares with Raiatea.

-Located just 30 minutes by plane from Tahiti, Huahine is a haven for the visitor looking for tranquillity with its white sandy beaches, deserted coves, idyllic coral islets and lush hills.
+Located just 30 minutes by plane from Tahiti, travel to Huahine to discover a haven of tranquillity with white sandy beaches, deserted coves, idyllic coral islets and lush hills.
 Also known as "The Garden Island" due to its abundance of fruit trees, luxuriant vegetation and splendid gardens, Huahine has flourishing local arts and crafts, lagoon trips, deep sea fishing and surfing on the best waves in French Polynesia.

 The Tuamotus, “Tahiti's Strand of Pearls” and the largest of the Polynesian archipelagos, are located northeast of Tahiti and include 76 low islands and atolls spread out over more than 7500 square miles.
 Four of these islands – Manihi, Tikehau, Rangiroa, Fakarava – offer many exciting activities for Tahiti holidays, including world-class scuba diving, horseback riding, shark feeding and deep-sea fishing.